How to Grill Chicken Breast

 - Apply my solution as a quick and easy method that didn’t compromise the flavor of a juicy chicken breast

-What Makes Chicken Breasts so Hard to Cook?
+What Makes Chicken Breast so Hard to Cook?

 To start, chicken breasts are an incredibly lean cut of meat.
 What does this mean?
 They don’t have very much fat content, so even the slightest overcooking results in a dried-out flavor.